 Post-Baccalaureate Registered Nurse Residency Program

 The Clement J. Zablocki VA Medical Center is now accepting applications for the Post-Baccalaureate Registered Nurse Residency Program funded through the VA Office of Academic Affiliations (OAA).
-The program is funded for 15 residents and will begin on July 18, 2022.

 This federally-funded registered nurse residency program is accredited by the Commission on Collegiate Nursing Education (CCNE)